pnp/List-Formatting/view-samples/annual-performance-review/README.md

 ## Summary

-This sample demonstrates how to change row data to column format for annual performance review forms, inspired by list formatting authors of Smart Goal, Elf Progress Board, and Display a User's Photo in Group Header.
+This sample demonstrates how to change row data to column format for annual performance review forms, inspired by list formatting authors of Smart Goal, Elf Progress Board, Display a User's Photo in Group Header, and Rounded fill checkbox.

 ![screenshot of the sample](./assets/screenshot.png)